 He will try to be as self-reliant as possible and will evade any intensity in relationships and will avoid sharing himself at deeper and intimate levels in relationships to avoid possible hurt.

-The basis of both anxious and avoidant attachment style is Fear of abandonment that stems from lack of parental love in the childhood.
+The basis of both anxious and avoidant attachment style is Fear of abandonment that stems from a lack of parental love in childhood.

 The partners we choose in adult relationships are subconsciously a replica of our parents because we seek the familiar.

 Also if we have a poor sense of self and fear of abandonment due to lack of parental love in childhood, we will either have an anxious or avoidant attachment style and we will unconsciously get into toxic relationships.

 It is important to take out time to acknowledge our unhealthy patterns and understand where they stem from so that we can consciously work towards healing them and form healthy relationships instead of toxic ones.

 2).
 Operating in extremes in emotional space

 It is during childhood, that the child gets help from his parents to learn to recognize and express his emotions in a safe environment.

 If the parents are not available during this time, the child will have a hard time recognizing his emotions and expressing them in an optimum manner.

 As he becomes an adult, he will operate in extremes in emotional space, he will either shut himself off to his emotions completely or he will express them in an exaggerated and uncontrolled manner.